Chlamydia is one of the most common sexually transmitted diseases (STDs) in the United States.

 (PID)—A serious infection that can lead to

-—Scarring in the fallopian tube also increases the risk of a tubal pregnancy and infertility.
+—Scarring in the fallopian tube also increases the risk of a tubal pregnancy.
 A tubal pregnancy occurs when a fertilized egg cannot reach the uterus.
 It is a serious condition that may cause a rupture, bleeding, or infection inside the abdomen.
 A ruptured or bleeding tubal pregnancy is considered a surgical emergency.

 Abdominal inflammation—Chlamydia and